Home > Blog > Python >

 2) Python (-) Subtraction operator

-In python programing, the operator, Subtraction is used to execute a mathematical function which subtracts the right hand operand from the left hand one.
+In python programming, the operator, Subtraction is used to execute a mathematical function that subtracts the right-hand operand from the left-hand one.

 Program: